OTBProject/OTBProject/docs/tutorial.md

 #### Setting Your Account Information

 To set your account information, you need to modify the account configuration file.
-You can find the account configuration file at `.otbproject/config/account.json`.
+Depending what service you are using, you can find the account configuration file at `.otbproject/config/account-twitch.json` or `.otbproject/config/account-beam.json`.
 You can edit the file in any text editor (Notepad on Windows, for example).
-Set your username and oauth token in the file, preferably while the bot is not running, and save the file.
-When you next run the bot, it will use that username and oauth token to connect to Twitch.
-See the [config documentation](config-documentation.md#account) for more information.
+Set your username and passkey in the file, preferably while the bot is not running, and save the file.
+When you next run the bot, it will use that username and passkey to connect to Twitch or Beam.
+See the [config documentation](config-documentation.md#account) for more information about what passkey to use for each service.

 #### Changing the Channel Join Setting

 By default, the bot will join the channels of anyone who runs the `!join` command in the bot's channel.
 For a number of reasons, you may not want anyone to be able to use your bot.
-You can use a whitelist to decide which channels the bot can join by running commands in the bot's Twitch channel, or by modifying the bot configuration file.
+You can use a whitelist to decide which channels the bot can join by running commands in the bot's channel, or by modifying the bot configuration file.

 ###### Running Chat Commands